khawkins98/all-the-stations/about.md

 Through film and social media we want to share the whole experience with you, and for your thoughts and ideas to contribute to the journey and the stories we tell.

 - Each week we’ll post four professionally edited videos that document four separate days of the journey and bring you closer to the experience.
-- Every day we’ll be keeping you in touch with our travels using YouTube, Twitter, Facebook and Instagram.
+- Every day we’ll be sharing our travels using Twitter, Facebook and Instagram.
 Live streams, photos and updates will keep you in touch between the videos.
 - At the end of the journey we’ll produce a feature length documentary, which will include additional footage and insights into the project.

 ### Why is this project important?